 [Interesting side-note: Notice that humankind is made for the Garden, but not in it.

 Created elsewhere, the man is moved to the Garden in a primordial state.
-When systemic consequences of our choices rupture that state, God makes humankind “garments of skins, and clothed them,” and then “sent him forth from the garden of Eden, to till the ground from which he was taken.” -Gn 3:21, 23 (RSV-CE)
+When systemic consequences of our choices rupture that state, God makes “coverings from skins for the man and his wife and clothed them,” and then “banished him from the garden of Eden to till the ground from which he had been taken.” – Gen. 3:21, 23 (REB)

 Although Sacred Tradition affirms the human creature as both a material and spiritual being, an esoteric reading suggests these garments aren't animal skins but rather the human body itself.
 This poses the interesting notion that even having a body of ordinary matter may be a consequence of sinful choices.
 In this reading, though created in a transfigured, spiritual body, the original human being takes on a material existence, perhaps as a kind of existential life-raft from its Creator, a vessel of matter to keep afloat in a sea of broken spiritual relationship.]